lvgl/lvgl/docs/overview/obj.rst

 display using :cpp:expr:`lv_disp_set_default(disp)`.

 :cpp:func:`lv_scr_act`, :cpp:func:`lv_scr_load` and :cpp:func:`lv_scr_load_anim` operate
-on the default screen.
+on the default display.

 Visit `Multi-display support </overview/display>`__ to learn more.

 Parts
 *****

 The widgets are built from multiple parts.
 For example a `Base object </widgets/obj>`__ uses the main and scrollbar parts but a `Slider </widgets/slider>`__ uses the main, indicator and knob parts.
 Parts are similar to *pseudo-elements* in CSS.

 The following predefined parts exist in LVGL:

 - :cpp:enumerator:`LV_PART_MAIN`: A background like rectangle
 - :cpp:enumerator:`LV_PART_SCROLLBAR`: The scrollbar(s)